lawrencetang20/oilresearch/README.md

 ## Folder Overview

--- **excel_csv** holds all downloaded data (could not get API without paying for subscription for majority of data) -- **final_graphs** holds all the code for the finals graphs, and other data points needed for blog posts and publications for Catherine Wolfram, plots are interactive using matplotlib
+-- **excel_csv** holds all downloaded data (could not get API without paying for subscription for majority of data) -- **final_products** holds all the code for the finals graphs, and other data points needed for blog posts and publications for Catherine Wolfram, plots are interactive using matplotlib
 -- **other** holds original graphs I remade
 -- **saved_pngs** holds the png files of all the plots created by graphs in final_graphs -- **test_apis** holds code for some options for APIs that work, but do not support Urals and Brent